-We love discoverging new activities and experiences in the Dallas area and we’re excited to share Stella- The Time Machine Journey with you.
+We love discovering new Texas bucket list activities and we’re excited to share Stella- The Time Machine Journey with you.
 If you have been in Arlington, Texas lately, you might have noticed the pyramids near Globe Life Park.
 The Arlington pyramids are home to PY1, which hosts multiple shows from the creator of Cirque du Soleil.
 Stella – The Time Machine Journey is a family-friendly show for kids ages 3+ and has something for the entire family.
 We had the opportunity to preview the show and I wanted to share some of the unique highlights.

 Although Stella – The Time Machine Journey is from the creator of Cirque du Soleil, it doesn’t feature acrobats or high-flying feats.
 Instead, Stella encourages kids and families to move and dance together in the biggest time machine ever built.